3ndG4me/Offensive-Security-Engineering/README.md

 # Offensive Security Engineering Udemy
-Various course materials, scripts, and configurations from my Offensive Security Engineering Course on Udemy
+Various course materials, scripts, and configurations from my book "Red Team Engineering".

+Also the supporting material for my Offensive Security Engineering Course on Udemy

-Link to the course: [Offensive Security Engineering](https://www.udemy.com/course/draft/2997384/?referralCode=B561E056323FA1B9C4C2)
+Link to the course: [Offensive Security Engineering](https://www.udemy.com/course/offensive-security-engineering/?referralCode=B561E056323FA1B9C4C2)

 For all Terraform projects you will need to generate a PEM file in AWS to ssh into your servers.
 You can call it whatever you would like, but be sure to change the name in the Terraform configuration to whatever you set.